CPU

 - Assess the CPU usage of each container in comparison to its limit.

-CPU usage is calculated using the container_resources_cpu_usage_seconds_total
+CPU usage is calculated using the container_resources_cpu_usage_seconds_total metric.

 If the application Pods contain more than one container, this chart provides you with both per-container and total views.